 Also note that most of the first few data points are not useful.
-To get full credit, only the five useful data points had to be used.
+To get full credit, at least half of the data points should be used; it is not necessary to use all of them.

 A light bulb has a solid cylindrical filament of length L and radius a, and consumes power P. You are to design a new light bulb, using a cylindrical filament of the same material, operating at the same voltage, and emitting the same spectrum of light, which will consume power nP.
 What are the length and radius of the new filament?
 Assume that the temperature of the filament is approximately uniform across its cross-section; the filament doesn't emit light from the ends; and energy loss due to convection is minimal.